webduvet/firebase-mapper/README.md

 if true the object will be synchronyzing with FB if the synchrozisation fails for varoius reasons the coresponding event is fired like `lost_connection`

+##### object rule

+ModelObject can contain ModelItenms, or can contain value // ['value', 'someValue'] value can be simple value or object however once it is type of value it can't contain other models it can be written to DB only as an object, locally can be assigned as usuall.

+Model type of value containing object sample:

+	myObject:{prop1: true, prop2: {subvalue: TIME, status: "status"}}

+operations read, write, on etc. are atomic and concerne the whole object. if we want to make prop2 as model, prop one will have to become a model with type of value as well.

+so:

+typeof
+value			read, write, on atomicly list			we restrain this to contain only unique ID supplied or generated. container	can contain objects type of value, list, container.

 ## example
 ### simple user object